ekansa/gap2/README.md

 Edit the "/application/config_ini" file, add your local database info (name, username, password) and also add user acount / password information for the Unlock/Edina geoparser.
 Save the file as "config.ini"

+Also, the file "database-schema.txt" has a series of SQL queries needed to create the tables for the database.

 Additional Libraries / Code / Frameorks
 ---------------------------------------